bbcawodu/careadvisors-backend/docs/API_Version_2/case_management_API/steps_for_cm_sequences/individual_sequence_steps/default_enrollment_step_2/README.md

             - It contains the key "row", the value for which is "Deleted".

-### Default Enrollment Step 1 Data Retrieval API (IN DEVELOPMENT)
+### Default Enrollment Step 2 Data Retrieval API
-- To read rows from the DefaultEnrollmentStep1 table of the backend, make a GET request to http://picbackend.herokuapp.com/v2/default_enrollment_step_1/
+- To read rows from the DefaultEnrollmentStep2 table of the backend, make a GET request to http://picbackend.herokuapp.com/v2/default_enrollment_step_2/
     - Results will be filtered by the given parameters.
     - Parameters are divided into 2 categories: "primary" and "secondary"